Rutgers logo

 EVPAA Council for Strategic Planning Toward Diversity, Equity, Inclusion, and Access

-• Consuella Askew, Vice President for University Libraries and University Librarian (DEIA co-chair)
+• Consuella Askew, Vice President for University Libraries and University Librarian (DEIA Council co-chair)

 Kimberly Guinta, Editorial Director, Rutgers University Press